jkbhagatio/mini/paper/paper_outline.md

     - Can be used to find and decode continuous and discrete variables (features) (mention in paper + show in table)

+    - Can be used with different modalities of neural data (e.g. spike, 2p, LFP)

 - Highlight that high-dimensional neural data can often be well approximated by a low-dimensional latent space, which MINI can learn

 - Mention looking at neural latents benchmark for methods to compare to